BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-ovito.md

 ```

 ## TL; DR One liner command
-PFor those in a hurry, here's how to launch the Ovito visualization tool using the container image (previously downloaded and located at `$HOME/apptainer-images/ovito.sif`).
+For those in a hurry, here's how to launch the Ovito visualization tool using the container image (previously downloaded and located at `$HOME/apptainer-images/ovito.sif`).
 In case the current directory contains an input file readable by Ovito:
 ```
 apptainer run $HOME/apptainer-images/ovito.sif <input.file>
 ```